Greator

 5. leap of faith

 Question whether you are jealous for a specific reason.
 If this is not the case, you should give your partner the benefit of the doubt.
 Faith that he or she cares about your relationship and will act accordingly.
 There is no guarantee that you will never be disappointed.
 Loving another person always carries the risk of emotional injury.
-You must accept this.
+This you must accept.

 6. do not be afraid to seek help

-If you feel a strong pressure of suffering due to your jealousy and/or partnerships have already broken down because of your behavior, you should confide in someone.
-In the best case, you should seek the help of an experienced therapist.
-This is by no means a sign of weakness, but shows great inner strength.
+If you feel that your jealousy is causing you a great deal of distress and / or partnerships have already broken down because of your behavior, you should confide in someone.
+Ideally, you should seek the help of an experienced therapist.
+This is by no means a sign of weakness, but rather a sign of great inner strength.

 If you don't want to confide in a therapist (yet), you should at least talk to a trusted person from your circle of friends or family.
 An open conversation can have a very liberating effect on your soul.